tnathanp/battleship-project/README.md

 ### Command line to run
 npm start

-# When running server on locahost
+# When running server on localhost
 Replace https://fresh-arcade-295121.et.r.appspot.com by localhost:7000 in file src/connection.js